 - One bound (NOT SPIRAL) laboratory notebook such as a national-brand Composition book. - An inexpensive calculator having logarithm (base 10 and e), exponential, and trig functions. - A pair of lab goggles [safety glasses are NOT allowed] must be worn at all times in the laboratory. - A lab coat must be worn at all times in the laboratory.
 It offers a layer of protection against hazards.
-Any color is ok, but it must be long sleeve & buttoned.
+Any color is ok, but it must be long sleeve & buttoned always.
 Amazon or the Loyola bookstore sell them. - Chem 214 lab manual and handouts, all handed out on 1st day of lab [always available in Sakai]. - Non-erasable pen [scientists do not write in pencil or erasable ink].
 White out is not allowed. - Use of Sakai (frequent access, pre-lab quizzes, submission of experimental results, etc.)

-For one/two experiments it may be advantageous to bring a laptop.
-The Instructor will inform you.
+For some experiments it may be advantageous to bring a laptop.
+The Instructor will inform you to which experiments this applies.
 If deemed a distraction, Instructor or TA will request it be put away.
 Cell phones are not a calculator substitute.
 Cell phones are NOT allowed for use during pre-lab quizzes, the Exam, nor allowed to be used as a calculator during lab experiments.
 They are distracting and a safety hazard.

+Footwear/Clothing:

-Footwear/Clothing: Closed toe, closed heel shoes are required [no sandals, flip flops, slippers, Crocs, ballet flats, boat shoes, perforated shoes, etc.] No skin on legs, ankles, or feet can be exposed.
-Long pants are recommended.
+Closed toe, closed heel shoes are required [no sandals, flip flops, slippers, Crocs, ballet flats, boat shoes, perforated shoes, etc.] No skin on legs, ankles, or feet can be exposed.
+Long pants recommended.
 Shorts and skirts [unless floor length] are not allowed.
 Bare skin on the lower extremities is a safety hazard: Be advised, concentrated acids/bases will be used in most of the lab experiments.
 Lab coats & goggles are required and must be worn at all times.
 This even applies to cleaning glassware!
 Lab coats must be fully buttoned to be an effective shield against chemicals.
-Students will be given the 1st day of class; this lecture is required to perform lab experiments.
+Students will be sent home if proper clothing or footwear is not worn, this counts as an absence.
+A safety lecture will be given the 1st day of class; this lecture is required to perform lab experiments.
 Students will sign a lab safety sheet acknowledging their understanding and commitment to adherence of lab safety rules/policies.
 If a student is absent the 1st day and misses the safety lecture, he/she is not allowed to perform wet chemistry until the safety lecture is completed & safety sheet is signed.
-It is advised students do not wear contact lenses in the laboratory, as contact lens material may react with chemicals/chemical vapors if they get into the eye.
-Do understand all of these safety rules are meant to keep students safe in the laboratory.
+It is advised students do not wear contact lenses in the laboratory, as contact lens material may react with chemicals/ chemical vapors if they get into the eye.
+All rules are meant to keep students safe in the laboratory.
+Instructor and TA have complete discretion to prohibit a student from completing lab work if the student has clothing/footwear exhibiting a potential safety hazard.